 These procedures should be drafted in consultation with the governing laws of the jurisdiction and any applicable collective bargaining units.
-If applicable, policies should integrate the provisions of lowa's Good Samaritan laws, as well as the department's policy on information gathering, searches, arrests, and other activities at the scene of an overdose.
+If applicable, policies should integrate the provisions of Iowa's Good Samaritan laws, as well as the department's policy on information gathering, searches, arrests, and other activities at the scene of an overdose.
 Any triage plans developed with EMS and fire agencies can also be reflected in the department's Standard Operating Procedures (SOP).

-Dosage and frequency will be decided dependent on the type of change the county focuses on.
+Dosage and frequency will be decided dependent on the type of change the community focuses on.
 This dosage will need to be reviewed and approved by the Department.
+Contact the Department Project Director/Coordinator for additional grant requirements about this documentation.

-All policies developed or strengthened through this strategy must be formally written, signed by the community/county leadership and then provided to the Department Project Coordinator/Director as documentation.
+All policies developed or strengthened through this strategy must be formally written, signed by the community leadership and then provided to the Department Project Director/Coordinator as documentation.